Starcounter/Docs/docs/docker-sample.md

             // And here we use it to make a database transaction. ulong oid = transactor.Transact(db =>
             {
-                // Here inside the transaction, we can use the IDatabaseContext instance to
+                // Here inside the transaction,
+                // we can use the IDatabaseContext instance to
                 // interact with the Starcounter database.

-                // We can query it using SQL (which returns an IEnumerable<Person> that we can
+                // We can query it using SQL
+                // (which returns an IEnumerable<Person>
-                // use with LINQ).
+                // that we can use with LINQ). var p = db.Sql<Person>
+                (
-                var p = db.Sql<Person>("SELECT p FROM App.Person p WHERE Name = ?", name).FirstOrDefault();
+                    "SELECT p FROM App.Person p WHERE Name = ?",
+                    name
+                ).FirstOrDefault();

                 if (p == null)
                 {
                     // We can insert new rows in the database using Insert(). p = db.Insert<Person>();

-                    // We write to the database row using standard C# property accessors. p.Name = name;
+                    // We write to the database row using
+                    // standard C# property accessors.
+                    p.Name = name;
                 }